eldstal/cardcinogen/README.md

 If a card (see later section) uses text from multiple files, the generator will only generate cards while there are text lines available in all used text files.
-For example, if we create `phrases.txt` with 40 lines of text and `quotes.txt` with 38 lines of text, there will only be 38 cards containing one of each.
+For example, if we create `music.txt` with 40 music questions and `history.txt` with 38 history questions, there will only be 38 cards containing one of each.

 ## Designing a card